The pope announces a "year" to reflect on the preservation of the environment

 More than two million patients have been deemed cured.

-In The Uk, died 1.316 people in the 30.623 confirmed to be infected, and there are 17.549 cases recoveredaccording to the Directorate-General of Health.
+In the Uk, were 1.316 people in the 30.623 confirmed to be infected, and there are 17.549 cases that recovered, in agreement with the Directorate-General of Health.

 The disease is transmitted by a new coronavirus found in the end of December, and in Wuhan, a city in central China.